-From the "nigger" in the Pullman house, all reverence instinctively a
+From the "nigger" in the Pullman house, all reverence instinctively a large abdomen.

-Darwin has proved that a persistent the offspring instinct.
-And I take it. that our ancestors worshiped adipose, and that this worship has become instinctive.
-Now-a-days only physiog-
+Darwin has proved that a persistent borne claimant, an impostor, or, like action in man or in animal becomes in the offspring instinct.
+And I take it, that our ancestors worshiped adipose, and that this worship has become in-

-Sidney Smith, the celebrated wit, once sat opposite to a man of this organization at the dinner-table, and for a time he was profoundly impressed with his solemn, portentous-looking face.
-After watching and waiting a face. while, to catch the drops of wisdom he expected to fall from the fat stranger's lips, a huge dish of apple dumplings was placed on the table, when in a moment the half-closed eyes opened widely, stared with delight at the dish and the supposed philosopher exclaimed, "Them's the jockeys for me !"
+Sidney Smith, the celebrated wit, sleep, whether at church, or in bed, is a time he was profoundly impressed generally sound and dreamless : if dis- with his solemn, portentous-looking turbed at all it is only by the Devil of face.
+After watching and waiting a Gluttony ; a monstrous creation of his while, to eatch the drops of wisdom he own, inhabiting the invisible vital at- expected to fall from the fat stranger's mosphere that emanates, like a dense, lips, a huge dish of apple dumplings black cloud, from his belly, and sur- was placed on the table, when in a moment the half-closed eyes opened Sometimes, when, upon having widely, stared with delight at the dish gorged himself swinishly, he falls and the supposed philosopher exclaim-

-That was a lesson in scientific physlognomy.
+That was a lesson in scientific phys-

-Still, it should not be thought that all the members of the Vegetative system are like Sidney Smith's fat sage : for many of them are educated and refined, on the surface, and occupy high stations in life.
-But you never find really pure and high thoughts in them, nor regenerators of the world among them.
+Still, it should not be thought that all the members of the Vegetative system are like Sidney Smith's fat sage ; This Devil is vulgarily called a for many of them are educated and refined, on the surface, and occupy high In his mystic writings Swedenborg stations in life.
+But you never find really pure and high thoughts in them, them.

-Late in life many persons belonging to the higher systems, become adipose and abdominous, especially through inactivity or disease; but other signs will show that they do not belong to this system.
+Late in life many persons belonging and abdominous, especially through in-I would have it understood that activity or disease : but other signs there are degrees of this system, as will show that they do not belong to this system.